NRaoV/guestbook-12-factor/README.md

 # 12 Factor Guestbook App

 ### Preface: Microservices and Cloud Platforms
-Microservices will help solve some problems of monolithic aapplications.
-Long release cycles, long technical debt, inefficient use of infrastucture.
-But its comes with a new set of problems such as managing dynamic deployment environments, support for rapid deployments, required automation and avoiding dependency matric of hell.
-But, by adopting cloud-native architecture and following the 12-factor best practices, we can overcome some of these issues.
+Microservices will help solve some problems of monolithic applications: long release cycles, large amounts of technical debt and inefficient use of infrastucture.
+But its comes with a new set of problems such as deploying on distributed environments, support for rapid deployments, increased need for automation and the need for portability for your application.
+The problems are not to be taken lightly, but by making use of cloud platforms and following the 12-factor best practices, we can overcome some of these issues.

 The following checklist is focused on a single app running in a microservice architecture in a cloud environment.
-This checklist is not a complete list of everything you need to know about microservices or cloud-native architectures, but it will eliminate a lot of the common anti-patterns, especially when migrating over from a monolithic applicaiton.
-T
+This checklist is not a complete list of everything you need to know about microservices or cloud-native architectures, but it will eliminate a lot of the common anti-patterns, especially when migrating over from a monolithic applications.

 This repo is written in Java and uses Docker, Kubernetes and Helm to complete this checklist.
 Feel free to apply 12-factor with any tools that you find useful.